StefanoGermani/FactoryNet/README.md

 FactoryNet
 =====

 FactoryNet is a test factory for .NET 3.5.
 It is very much like FactoryGirl (http://github.com/thoughtbot/factory_girl/) for Ruby.
 The goal of this project is to allow you to reduce noise and duplication across your tests when creating models.

 Download
 --------

 * Github: http://github.com/stefanogermani/factorynet
-* NuGet:  https://nuget.org/packages/Plant (Thanks Chris Micacchi!)

 Features